vsmart/website/content/index.markdown

 I live in Berlin and like typing code.
 I'm a backend developer and interested in building things with kind people.

-I organise [ClojureBridge](https://clojurebridge-berlin.org) workshops in Berlin, where we give free coding workshops to women and non-binary people.
+I am one of the organisers of the [ClojureBridge](https://clojurebridge-berlin.org) chapter in Berlin.
+We give free coding workshops for women and non-binary people.

 You can contact me at mail\[at\]franka.tech.
 If you like, you can use my [pgp key](key) to contact me.